perpetuumm0bile/geograaf/README.md

 ## API:

-Canadian Geographical Names Data Base (CGNDB) will be used to generate puzzles for Canada. https://www.nrcan.gc.ca/earth-sciences/geography/application-programming-interface-api/9249
+Canadian Geographical Names Data Base (CGNDB) is used to generate puzzles for Canada. https://www.nrcan.gc.ca/earth-sciences/geography/application-programming-interface-api/9249

+Datamuse API is used to find words that sound like ones that the player is supposed to guess, in order to make the game more playable.